pydantic/pydantic/docs/usage/model_config.md

 **`alias_generator`**
 : a callable that takes a field name and returns an alias for it; see [the dedicated section](#alias-generator)

-**`keep_untouched`**
+**`ignored_types`**
-: a tuple of types (e.g. descriptors) for a model's default values that should not be changed during model creation and will not be included in the model schemas. **Note**: this means that attributes on the model with *defaults of this type*, not *annotations of this type*, will be left alone.
+: a tuple of types that may occur as values of class attributes without annotations; this is typically used for custom descriptors (classes that behave like `property`).
+If an attribute is set on a class without an annotation and has a type that is not in this tuple (or otherwise recognized by pydantic), an error will be raised.

 **`schema_extra`**
 : a `dict` used to extend/update the generated JSON Schema, or a callable to post-process it; see [schema customization](schema.md#schema-customization)